BioSystemsUM/diel_models/README.md

 If each method is to be applied individually it is essential that the first 3 steps are applied in that order specifically.

-**Alternatively, it is possible to apply all methods to a given model, running the entire pipeline (where the arguments are all relative to the original model), as shown below:**
+**Alternatively, you can apply all methods to a given model by running the entire pipeline, with all arguments relative to the original model**

+This approach has been applied to multiple models, as demonstrated in the [Examples](examples) folder, both generic (e.g. [_Athaliana13_](examples/Athaliana_cheung13.py)) and multi-tissue (e.g. [_MultiQuercus_](examples/MultiQuercus.py)).

+Briefly, the pipeline is applied as follows:

 - Generic model: